elboKazQC/CodexRepository/README.md

 python AuditWifiApp/main.py
 ```

 When analyzing Moxa logs, paste them in the dedicated tab.
-Optionally fill in
+You can also add
-the **Paramètres supplémentaires** field to give extra context to the AI.
-For
+custom instructions in the **Paramètres supplémentaires** field.
+This text is
-example `roaming=snr` will hint that signal to noise ratio should drive the
+appended to the prompt sent to OpenAI.
+For example `roaming=snr` hints that the
-roaming logic.
+signal to noise ratio should drive the roaming logic.

 Two buttons help manage the configuration:
 * **Copier JSON** copies the current JSON to the clipboard.